chenyong2github/UnrealEngine/Engine/Plugins/Runtime/NetworkPrediction/readme.txt

 // ----------------------------------------------------------------------------------------------------------
 // Release notes
 // ----------------------------------------------------------------------------------------------------------

+Update (8-9-19)
+-Big refactor underway within the NetworkSimModel.
+Some files are renamed or moved as well.
+Still a bit to do but this was a good commit point.
+-Mainly to facilitate clean implementation of interpolation/extrapolation/forward predict option for simulated proxy simulations: this was exposing weaknesses in the templated implementations.
+-Working towards improving "how and when simulation is allowed to advanced" (see TNetworkSimulationTickInfo) -Incomplete, but thinking about global management of active simulations: making sure reconcile and Tick are called in the right places.
+See notes in NetworkSimulationGlobalManager.h

 Update (8-2-19)
 -We want to take a look non player controlled simulations, such as doors, elevators, "pushers" before going deeper on ability system or movement.